Soufiane-Boukhar/cnmh-managment-project/Branche technique/Prototypes/prototype-project/README.md

 # Prototype project and tasks

 ## Overview
 Create web application built with Laravel to manage projects and tasks.
 It also uses the Maatwebsite Excel package to export and import data.
-Built with Laravel UI authentification and AdminLTE, user permissions with Spatie Laravel Permission, and functionality for search, pagination, and filtering.
+Built with Laravel UI authentification and AdminLTE, user permissions with Spatie Laravel Permission, and functionality for search, pagination, and filtering, and unit test for project and task controllers.

 ## Prerequisites
 - PHP 8.2